 The Company accounts for uncertain tax positions in accordance with the provisions of ASC 740.
 When uncertain tax positions exist, the Company recognizes the tax benefit of tax positions to the extent that the benefit would more likely than not be realized assuming examination by the taxing authority.
 The determination as to whether the tax benefit will more likely than not be realized is based upon the technical merits of the tax position as well as consideration of the available facts and circumstances.
-At December 31, 2019, the Company had no liability for income tax associated with uncertain tax positions.
+At December 31, 2019 and September 30, 2020, the Company had no liability for income tax associated with uncertain tax positions.
 The Company would recognize any corresponding interest and penalties associated with its income tax positions in income tax expense.
-There was no income tax interest or penalties incurred in 2019 since Inception.
+There was no income tax interest or penalties incurred in the nine months ended September 30, 2020 and 2019 since Inception.